Frequently Asked Questions

-Q: What qualifications or certifications are Head Coaches required to have?

-A: All Head Coaches, staff and Board Members MUST pass a thorough background check.
-The Head Coach and one additional staff member MUST be certified in First Aid/CPR.
-In addition, they must be certified as football or Cheer Head Coaches by both USA Football and ASEP.
-Certification is obtained by attending mandatory Palomar Conference coaching clinics and by taking on-line courses.
-Each Head Coach is responsible for interviewing his or her staff.
-All Head Coaches, their staff, and Board Members are volunteers in our non-profit organization and receive no financial or any other form of compensation for their valuable and time-consuming service.

-Q. What is Poway Pop Warner doing to keep players safe and reduce concussions?

-```

-```text

-**Frequently Asked Questions**
+Frequently Asked Questions**

 Q: What qualifications or certifications are Head Coaches required to have?

 A: All Head Coaches, staff and Board Members must pass a thorough background check.
 The Head Coach and one additional staff member must be certified in First Aid/CPR.
 Football coaches must be certified by Heads Up Football.
 Cheer coaches must be certified by YCADA (Youth Cheer and Dance Alliance).
 Certification is obtained by attending mandatory Palomar Conference coaching clinics and by taking on-line courses.

 Q. What is Poway Pop Warner doing to keep players safe and reduce concussions?